-The important thing to note is; we’re not doing this for solely our components, but also for shapes, colors, borders and so on.
+It’s worth noting; this technique doesn’t have to stop at a component level.
+Why not split your shapes, colors, borders, icons and so on into seperate Sketch files.
 In other words, if you can identify a primitive style which occurs in multiples places in your designs, then—within reason—there’s a good chance it deserves it’s own Library file.

 Why bother with primitive Libraries?